Finding Practice Management Software that Fits

 Affordable cost

 What is the total investment?
 Some software vendors will charge a hefty purchase price for their software (often per user!) plus an additional monthly maintenance fee.
-Be sure to ask them if software updates are included or if you will be required to pay for updates.
+Be sure to ask if software updates are included or if you will be required to pay to update.
 Watch out for surprises and hidden fees.
-You won’t have to worry about this with Open Dental – our fees are all published right here.
-If you’re switching from another software vendor, you’ll pay a conversion fee, then a monthly support fee.
-If you’re starting up a new practice, your start-up cost for the software is just the first month’s support fee – which may be less than you paid for cable TV this month.
-If you are selecting add-ons that come at an additional cost (like eServices, for example), those will be clearly spelled out.
+You won’t have to worry about this with Open Dental – our fees are published on our website.
+If you’re switching from another software vendor, you’ll pay a conversion fee and then a monthly support fee.
+If you’re starting up a new practice, your only start-up cost for the software is the first month’s support fee – which is likely less than what you paid for the family phone bill this month!
+If you choose add-ons that come at an additional cost (like eServices, for example), they will be clearly spelled out.

 How often is the software updated?
 What if there’s a bug in the software?

-Open Dental releases software updates about 4 times each year, introducing a host of new features – many of them requested by our users.
+major software updates 3-4 times each year, introducing a host of new features – many of them requested by our users.
 Any software you use will have bugs from time to time.
 We’re dedicated to fixing identified bugs quickly – and by that, we mean days or weeks, not months or years.
+Open Dental releases a new software build, with smaller features and bug fixes, weekly.

 Great support and resources